DANS-KNAW/dataverse/doc/sphinx-guides/source/installation/config.rst

 :AllowCustomTerms
 +++++++++++++++++

-By default, custom terms of data use and access can be specified after selecting "Custom Terms" from the License/DUA dropdown on the Terms tab.
+By default, custom terms of data use and access can be specified after selecting "Custom Terms" from the License/Data Use Agreement dropdown on the Terms tab.
 When ``:AllowCustomTerms`` is  set to ``false`` the "Custom Terms" item is not made available to the depositor.